chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

                 has?
 Good rating coz good description of the product AND the helpfulness index.

-                  - Challenge w helpfulness – v little ppl give this info – skewed data
+                  - Challenge w helpfulness – very little people give this info – skewed data

           - E.g. videos and podcasts – if no metadata, can I actually